koodlelab/KoodleHub_idid/README.md

 This is an ruby on rails web application that helps tracking/sharing the idids.

-It is also an experiment to
+It is also an experiment to use the following technologies that are different from KoodleHub baby project

-- **use Postgresql vs. sqlite3
+- Postgresql vs. sqlite3
-- **use built-in MiniTest testing framework vs. RSpec, Capybara, Factory Girl
+- built-in MiniTest testing framework vs. RSpec, Capybara, Factory Girl